pepperly-art/Kade-Engine/ModCharts.md

 # Kade Engine Lua Mod Chart Documentation

-In the latest version of Kade Engine we introduced Mod Charts.
-Mod Charts are a way of changing gameplay without hard coded values, this is achieved by using the Lua Scripting language to create script files that run during runtime.
+In the 1.4.2 release of Kade Engine, we introduced Mod Charts.
+Mod Charts are a way of changing gameplay without hard coded values.
+This is achieved by using the Lua Scripting language to create script files that run during runtime.

 All files **are located in** `assets/data/song/`